 Illustration: A fintech start-up used the MoSCoW prioritization method to prioritise its mobile-app features.
 By relegating advanced analytics dashboards to the “could-have” category for their initial launch, they released the core payment functionality three weeks ahead of schedule—garnering crucial early user feedback.

-For a deeper dive, refer to the Lean Enterprise Institute’s article “MoSCoW Prioritisation: Driving Agile Outcomes” and Philippe Kruchten’s classic “Agile Software Development” (Addison-Wesley, 2002).
+For a deeper dive, start with this introduction to Agile thinking, and refer to the Lean Enterprise Institute’s article “MoSCoW Prioritisation: Driving Agile Outcomes” and Philippe Kruchten’s classic “Agile Software Development” (Addison-Wesley, 2002).

 3. The ABCDE Method: A Simple Yet Powerful Tool